famoser/docs/docs/communicate/rhetoric.md

 ## Discussions

 Use the principled negotiation approach.
-https://yourlogicalfallacyis.com for fallacies in argumentions
+https://yourlogicalfallacyis.com for fallacies in argumentation.

 ### Black Rhetoric

-interrupt (ask for clarifications, to repeat or closed/open questions, "could you repeat ...")
+interrupt (ask for clarifications, to repeat or closed/open questions, "could you repeat ...").
-embarrass (ask difficult questions, quickly answer it with facts to leave the impression the asked one does not know those, "you do not even know the basics")
+embarrass (ask difficult questions, quickly answer it with facts to leave the impression the asked one does not know those, "you do not even know the basics").
-play naive (project the image of trying to understand but like it is impossible to do so, "I am still strugging with...")
+play naive (project the image of trying to understand but pretend that it is impossible to do so, "I am still struggling with...").
-object continuously (always object, "I just want to look at the problem from a different point of view")
+object continuously (always object, "I just want to look at the problem from a different point of view").
-indirect insult (use formulations to accuse, "you misunterstand me")
+indirect insult (use formulations to accuse, "you misunterstand me").
-direct insults (based on profession/education/lifestyle, wrap it up in a joke)
+direct insults (based on profession/education/lifestyle, wrap it up in a joke).
-deny competence (too young/old, no real-world experience; "its not personal")
+deny competence (too young/old, no real-world experience; "its not personal").
-deny integrity (pick out inconsistent behaviour, "you have arrived by airplane")
+deny integrity (pick out inconsistent behavior, "you have arrived by airplane").
-focus on irrelevant details (to avoid talk about the point in question)
+focus on irrelevant details (to avoid talk about the point in question).
-appeal to morals (use thetorical questions, "you dishoner the legacy ...") mimic to focus on the big picture ("lets focus on the main points, I can deliver the detailed numbers ...")
+appeal to morals (use rhetorical questions, "you dishonour the legacy ..."). mimic to focus on the big picture ("lets focus on the main points, I can deliver the detailed numbers ...").
-mimic diligence (disregard arguments that are too imprecise, "this just seems not properly thought through")
+mimic diligence (disregard arguments that are too imprecise, "this just seems not properly thought through").
-phrases ("it is obvious", "everyone with good common sense")
+phrases ("it is obvious", "everyone with good common sense").
-conjunctive (to get the opponent to say something stupid, "what would you do if ...")
+conjunctive (to get the opponent to say something stupid, "what would you do if ...").
-counter questions (directly ask another question to get control of the conversation, "i can answer this question but what will you do with it?")
+counter questions (directly ask another question to get control of the conversation, "i can answer this question but what will you do with the response?").